shivannis/xandr-docs-public/xandr-docs/articles/curate/inventory-lists-ali-only.md

   is in the audit queue).
 - **Masked** - the seller is not exposing the domain/app's actual URL for targeting or reporting.
-However, the real domain/app URL is still audited by Xandr inventory quality controls within the bid request.
+However, the real domain/app URL is still audited by Microsoft Advertising inventory quality controls within the bid request.
-- **Unsupported** - the domain/app is not yet in the Xandr audit queue.
-You should submit a
-  Salesforce ticket to have it reviewed.
+- **Unsupported** - the domain/app is not yet in the Microsoft Advertising audit queue.
+You should submit a Salesforce ticket to have it reviewed.

 > [!NOTE]